rossillingworth/tesb-rt-se/examples/cxf/README.txt

 > cd examples
 > mvn clean install

-To prepare the TSF Container for the examples:
+To prepare the TESB Container for the examples:
 ===============================================================================

-Start TSF.
-From the TSF root directory:
+Start TESB.
+From the TESB root directory:

 > cd container
-> bin/tsf
+> bin/trun

-In the TSF shell:
+In the TESB shell:

-> features:addurl mvn:com.talend.sf.examples/osgi/1.0/xml/features
+> features:addurl mvn:org.talend.cxf-examples/osgi/1.0/xml/features

 This command adds the features repository for the examples to the container.
 (See http://karaf.apache.org/manual/latest-2.2.x/users-guide/provisioning.html for